COVID-19: ShopRite Workers At Four Westchester Stores Test Positive

 Four ShopRite stores in Westchester County have confirmed employees have tested positive for the novel coronavirus (COVID-19).

-The stores in Yonkers, New Rochelle, Thornwood (Mount Pleasant) and Bedford remain open.
+The stores in Yonkers, New Rochelle, Thornwood (Mount Pleasant) and Bedford Hills remain open.

 Store officials said on Facebook any other employee who had contact with the affected employee is on a 14-day self-quarantine.